emmasarge/mindset-journal/README.md

 # UX
 ### Project Objectives
 Mindset is an accessible app for therapists and health coaches to use with their clients.
 It can also be used by anyone for their way to journal and practice gratitude and follow their entries over a period of time.
 The website provides privacy so no one other than the admin can access the entries.
 The secondary purpose of this project is to demonstrate my understanding of backend technologies using Python, Flask and MongoDB.
+Please contact me directly at emmasargeant206@gmail.com for admin permissions.

 ### User Goals
 ---